Why do most people go back to the same pizza place over and over?

 (Source: Harvard Business Review)

-Using an AI named Tethr, with a proprietary 250-variable algorithm, researchers collected customer service statistics that showed:
+Using an AI named Tethr, with a proprietary 250-variable algorithm, researchers collected customer service stats that showed:

 Many customer service industry employees work from home, where there are no tech resources like you would find in a call center.
 Because of unreliable phone connections, no support from peers, and the pressures of the home environment, customer service facts show the job is harder now.

-Given the finance-related problems made worse by the pandemic, there was an observed increase of up to 2.5 times in calls made, leading to bad customer service consequences.
+Given the finance-related problems made worse by the pandemic, there was an observed increase of up to 2.5 times in calls made, leading to negative customer service consequences.

 (Source: Harvard Business Review)